autobump/autobump/index.md

 structure of one container.
 For instance, the dependencies among the modules of a multi module application are typically visualised on this level.
 Lastly, the Class diagram contains the highest level of detail.
-The hierarchy of the C4-architecture is clarified by flowchart 1.
+The hierarchy of the C4-architecture is clarified by the figure below.

 ![](./media/image11.png)

->	Figure XXX.
+>	Figure 10.
 Overview of the C4-architecture. the 'Container'-level has been excluded here, because it is less pertinent to the Autobump architecture.

 #### Context ####

-The main interactions between Autobump and external systems are depicted in figure XXX.
+The main interactions between Autobump and external systems are depicted in figure 11.
 The business flow starts with a git clone in BitBucket cloud.
 Autubump extracts all the dependencies for Maven projects, and then checks for each dependency whether any new versions have been released.
 If this is the case, Autobump performs a bump for each